-In 2017, there was a significant increase in recreational fishing activity and catch rates on the east coast of the North Island.
-This has led to the establishment of a consistent winter recreational fishery, accessible by trailer boats, for southern bluefin tuna.
+Starting in 2017, there was a significant increase in recreational fishing activity and catch rates on the east coast of the North Island.
+This established a consistent winter recreational fishery, accessible by trailer boats, which continues to grow to this day.
+As a result of this, a limit of one fish per angler was implemented in the recreational fishery in 2019, and an additional 14 tonnes of quota was allocated to the recreational allowance in 2020.